 Professionalism is key throughout your stay here in Germany.
-Again, we want you to enjoy your time, see new places, experience new things and above all have a wonderful summer, but the highest priority of every intern throughout the summer is learning and understanding the next phase of career-oriented maturity.
+We want you to enjoy your time, see new places, experience new things and above all have a wonderful summer.
+However, your highest priority of the summer is learning about a future potential career and working outside the US.